Admiral1428/snack-attack/README.md

 ## Level Builder Demo
 The following video demonstrates the complete use of the level editor and game executables:

-<video src="https://github.com/user-attachments/assets/a3260e43-b35d-4a6f-a8db-b5ff5325fa2b" width="1600" height="900" controls></video>
+<video src="https://github.com/user-attachments/assets/a7f9fa59-6207-494d-a7d4-eac32576fb12" width="1600" height="900" controls></video>

 ## Features Wishlist
 Great joy was found in this project, and work on adding new features would continue if time permitted.
 Potential features include:
 1. Resizable window and full screen modes, maintaining aspect ratio.
-2. Ability to import and edit previous levels, erasing coordinates already drawn.
-3. Procedural level generation with a custom algorithm or AI model.
+2. Procedural level generation with a custom algorithm or AI model.
-4. Improved enemy pathfinding, potentially using A*, BFS, or DFS algorithms.
+3. Improved enemy pathfinding, potentially using A*, BFS, or DFS algorithms.
-5. Further code organization and performance optimizations.
+4. Further performance optimizations.